3D pose estimation: From an uncalibrated 2D camera

 It is possible to estimate the 3D rotation and translation of a 3D object from a single 2D photo, if an approximate 3D model of the object is known and the corresponding points in the 2D image are known.
-A common technique for solving this has recently been "POSIT", where the 3D pose is estimated directly from the 3D model points and the 2D image points, and corrects the errors iteratively until a good estimate is found from a single image.
+A common technique developed in 1995 for solving this is POSIT, where the 3D pose is estimated directly from the 3D model points and the 2D image points, and corrects the errors iteratively until a good estimate is found from a single image.
 Most implementations of POSIT only work on non-coplanar points (in other words, it won't work with flat objects or planes).

 Another approach is to register a 3D CAD model over the photograph of a known object by optimizing a suitable distance measure with respect to the pose parameters.

 The distance measure is computed between the object in the photograph and the 3D CAD model projection at a given pose.

 Perspective projection or orthogonal projection is possible depending on the pose representation used.

 This approach is appropriate for applications where a 3D CAD model of a known object (or object category) is available.